pearcej/cppds/_sources/Recursion/ExploringaMaze.rst

 about first.
 Suppose we take our first recursive step by going North.
 By following our procedure our next step would also be to the North.
 But if the North is blocked by a wall we must look at the next step of the procedure and try going to the South.
-Unfortunately that step to the south brings us right back to our original starting place.
+Unfortunately, that step to the south brings us right back to our original starting place.
 If we apply the recursive procedure from there we will just go back one step to the North and be in an infinite loop.
 So, we must have a strategy to remember where we have been.
-In this case we will assume that we have a bag of bread crumbs we can drop along our way.
-If we take a step in a certain direction and find that there is a bread crumb already on that square, we know that we should immediately back up and try the next direction in our procedure.
+In this case, we will assume that we have a bag of bread crumbs we can drop along our way.
+If we take a step in a certain direction and find that there is a breadcrumb already on that square, we know that we should immediately back up and try the next direction in our procedure.
 As we will see when we look at the code for this algorithm, backing up is as simple as returning from a recursive